KaraAJC/awesome-accomplice/README.md

   - [Resources for Racial Justice in Research/Design](http://tinyurl.com/UXRRR) - A resource compiled by [Theo Shure](https://www.linkedin.com/in/theo-shure/) around issues of / responsibility to racial justice, focused on the tech research/design field.

 ## Interpersonal Communication
+  - [Beware of Burnout: Sustainable strategies for activism](https://tatianamac.com/posts/beware-of-burnout) - A guide for non-black folks created by [Tatiana Mac](https://tatianamac.com/about) dedicated to folks who are committing to making systemic change.

 ## Local Community